ghiggi/gpm_api/docs/source/02_installation.rst

 	conda install --only-deps gpm-api

-Install the GPM-API package in editable mode ................................................
+Install the package in editable mode ................................................

 Install the GPM-API package in editable mode by executing the following command in the GPM-API repository's root: